TheresaLui/SelfHelpContent_v2/articles/partnercenter/dynamics365-onpremises-support.md

 - Submit a new Power Platform support request (sign in required) [here](https://admin.powerplatform.microsoft.com/support?newTicket=true)
 - Submit a new Lifecycle Services support request (sign in required) [here](https://lcs.dynamics.com/Logon/Index)
+- **Note**:
+To request support for Dynamics 365, you must have the Microsoft Dynamics Advanced Support for Partner (ASfP) plan or higher.
+[Learn more](https://partner.microsoft.com/support/advanced-cloud-support)

 ## **Recommended Documents**